Even Japanese Voters Supporting Ruling Camp Seem to Have Been Critical of LDP’s Political Fund Problems during General Election

 While people in general are losing faith in politics, the data suggested that many voters did not want the political situation to be destabilized due to rapid change.

-In a question about whether Prime Minister Shigeru Ishiba should resign due to the election results, which saw the ruling coalition lose their majority in the lower house, 56% of all respondents replied that they did not think so.
+In a question about whether Prime Minister Shigeru Ishiba should resign due to the election results, which saw the ruling coalition lose its majority in the lower house, 56% of all respondents replied that they did not think so.

 Among those who support the LDP, 73% gave this answer.
 Among those who support opposition parties, 47% said this, as did 57% of those who do not support any specific parties.

-Among respondents who said the election results were good, who accounted for 58% of all respondents, 56% said they did not think Ishiba should resign.
+Fifty-eight percent of all respondents said they were “happy” with the election results, but 56% of those respondents said they did not think Ishiba should resign.

 Even among respondents who said they found the provision of the ¥20 million unacceptable, 56% said they do not think Ishiba should resign.

 About what type of administration they favored in the wake of the general election, 43% said they hoped that the LDP-led administration will continue.
-The figure was slightly higher than 40% who hoped that the reins of the government would shift to an opposition party-led coalition.
+The figure was slightly higher than the 40% who hoped that the reins of the government would shift to an opposition party-led coalition.

 "Politics" POPULAR ARTICLE